Behavior Assessment Team

 - The committee may meet with affected members of the University community who desire to discuss the situation.

-- The desired outcome of a consultation meeting is a recommended course of action based on the Student Code of Conduct and/or other appropriate policy document(s) to the affected members of the University community, to the Vice President for Enrollment Mgmt & Student Affairs, and to University administration.
+- The desired outcome of a consultation meeting is a recommended course of action based on the Student Code of Conduct and/or other appropriate policy document(s) to the affected members of the University community, to the Vice President for Student Affairs, and to University administration.
 Specific issues for consideration include the assessment of potential violence, evidence of mental illness as the possible cause of the behavior, containment of disruption, appropriate referral resources, setting appropriate behavioral boundaries within existing University policies, and specific departmental procedures or courses of action.

 - Recommended departmental courses of action will be made only through appropriate administrative channels.
 Courses of action recommended to departments are for consultation only.
 They are not binding and do not carry the force of University policy.